cgb12121/BBMovie/backend/ai-service/docs/chat-flow.md

 The thinking is logged at `TRACE` level with the prefix `[thinking][audit]` for debugging and compliance purposes.

+## Multimodal Entry Point

+Attachments (audio, images, files) are optional but can travel with any user message.
+The `MultimodalPreprocessor` handles validation, transcription/captioning, and parsing before the message flows through the existing assistant pipeline.
+Derived text is appended to the originating user turn so the downstream handlers remain unchanged.
+See `docs/multimodal-chat.md` for payload details and modality-specific behavior.

 ## Handler Architecture

 Different assistants use different handler factories: